Spinning Brownian motion: Main results

-We can now combine this with the result of Proposition \ref{pr:hitUe} using the Markov property to see that for some non-empty set $\tilde U$ and any starting point $(X_0,S_0)=(z_0,k_0)$, the process $(X_{t_0},S_{t_0})$ has a positive density with respect to $(n+d)$-dimensional Lebesgue measure on $ \tilde U$ under $\PP_{z_0,k_0}$.
-This property is generally referred to as Harris irreducibility of the process $(X,S)$.

-From Lemma \ref{le:spin}, we know that any stationary distribution of $(X,S)$ has to be supported in the closure of $D\times \hull$, a bounded set, therefore we deduce that $(X,S)$ has at least one stationary distribution from the standard theory of Feller processes (see Theorem IV.9.3 in \cite{KuE86}).
+From Remark \ref{re:spinhull}, we know that any stationary distribution of \sbm\ has to be supported in the closure of $D\times \hull$, a bounded set, therefore we deduce that \sbm\ has at least one stationary distribution from the standard theory of Feller processes (see Theorem IV.9.3 in \cite{KuE86}).
 Let $\mu$ be one of them.
-For the open set $ \tilde U$ in the preceding paragraph
+For any open set $O\sub D\times V_*$,

-which means that any stationary distribution contains $\tilde U$ in its support.
-This contradicts Birkhoff's ergodic theorem in case that more than one stationary distribution exist, so there is only one stationary distribution.
+which means that any stationary distribution contains $D\times V_*$ in its support.
+If there were more than one stationary distribution, Birkhoff's ergodic theorem \cite{Sin94} implies that at least two of them, say $\mu$ and $\nu$, must be singular with respect to one another.
+But this contradicts the fact that both measures have $D\times V_*$ in their supports.